 - support and engage the least active students by running or extending school sports clubs, holiday clubs and Change 4 Life clubs

-- run sports competitions or increase students’ participations in the School Games
+- run sports competitions or increase students’ participation in the School Games

 - run sports activities with other schools.

-- £5000 to employ an Apprentice Sports Coach to support the PE staff in specialist delivery of PE & Sport in lesson time and extra curricular activities, before and after school.
+- £11,000 towards employing an Apprentice Sports Coach to support the PE staff in specialist delivery of PE & Sport in lesson time and extra curricular activities, before and after school.